 I shut his door and told myself it was dumb of me to try and test him, to see if he’d recognize me.
 He will appreciate my visits, I reminded myself.
 My lesson for the day: My dad doesn’t know who I am unless I tell him.

 After buying a razor head and an extra-large bottle of one-a-day vitamins, I drove back to Sebastopol.
 I’d gone there first thing that morning to start clearing the house, but a gang of fleas had popcorned onto my legs and driven me out.
-The renter had owned a cat, and evidently the biters had abandoned ship before the feline and her owner took their leave at the end of May.
+The renter had owned a cat, and evidently some of the biters had abandoned ship before the feline and her owner took their leave at the end of May.

-The tiny beasts had been festering in the hot house for two weeks with nothing to chaw until I walked into their lair.
+The tiny beasts had been festering in the house for two weeks with nothing to chaw on until I walked into their lair.

 Ugh!
 Blasted bloodsuckers foiled my plans.